freeCodeCamp/freeCodeCamp/docs/how-to-proofread-files.md

 ## Becoming a proofreader

 If you have any questions, or are interested in becoming a proofreader, feel free to reach out to us in our [translators chat room](https://chat.freecodecamp.org/channel/translators).
-We will typically grant you proofreading access if you have been contributing to freeCodeCamp in some capacity for a while.
+We will typically grant you proofreading access if you have been contributing to freeCodeCamp for a while.

-Our staff team and community moderators teams are always looking for kind volunteers like you who help us in making high quality translations available to the world.
+Our staff team and community moderators teams are always looking for kind volunteers like you who help us make high quality translations available to the world.

 > [!NOTE]
 > Crowdin will allow you to approve your translations.
 In general, it is best to allow another proofreader to review your proposed translations as extra safety to ensure there are no errors.